MokhithraaJ/Chatbot/README.md

 An AI-powered chatbot built with **FastAPI**, **Google Gemini Generative AI**, and **MongoDB**.

 This chatbot retrieves knowledge base documents from MongoDB, embeds them using Gemini Embeddings, and uses FAISS for fast similarity search.
 When you ask a question, it finds the most relevant chunks and uses Gemini's language model to articulate a precise answer.
+I also maintains history of the previous 3 questions to handle contextual follow-ups.

 ---